developernaren/visitnepal/blog/intro.md

 ### Toilets

 Most toilets in Nepal outside of hotels and cities are squat toilets.
 Please be prepared for this.
+There might not be toilet papers in public toilets, so please carry toilet paper or wet wipes if you are travelling outside the city.

 ### Altitude Sickness

 Because we will be travelling to higher altitudes, please take is slow.
 There are medications available for it, that means you will pee a lot.
 So, take that into account.

+### Trekking and Travel Gear

+You can find almost anything you would need for trekking in Kathmandu and for cheap.
+So, if you do not have trekking gears, worry not!
+You have to set aside some days for shopping though.